20MH1A04H9/PDF/README.md

 ```
 ls
 ```
-3. conjunction with a password
+3. Select the pdf file and conjunction with a password,Run the terminal as:
 ```
 pdf2john test.pdf > test.hash
 ```